adypappi/fimara/README.md

 - MariaDB, MySQL or PostgreSQL
 - Compatible with all Cloud solutions that match PHP & MySQL or PostgreSQL prerequisites.

-See exact requirements on the [Wiki](https://wiki.fimara.org/index.php/Prerequisite)

-### Extending

-Fimara can be extended with a lot of other external application or modules from third party developers available at the [DoliStore](https://www.dolistore.com).

 ## WHAT FIMARA CAN'T DO YET